Luey-A/Portfolio/README.md

 # Visit my portfolio
 Netlify link (https://luey-a-portfolio.netlify.app)

+# General info?
+It is a project to display samples of my work, details about myslef, my completed projects in the past.

+# Technologies used
+- JavaScript (React)
+- HTML
+- CSS

+# Table of contents
+- Landingpage
+- Resume
+- About me
+- Projects
+- Contact

+# Project status
+Under development

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).